voidful/awesome-chatgpt-dataset/README.md

 # awesome-chatgpt-dataset

-Unlock the Power of Chatbots: Explore These Open-Source Datasets to Train Your Own ChatGPT!
+Unlock the Power of LLM: Explore These Datasets to Train Your Own ChatGPT!